devveldev-sketch/data-analytics-version-control/README.md

 ## 📈 Learning Outcomes

 Through this project, I learned to:
-- Use **Git and GitHub** for structured, reproducible analytics workflows.
 - Integrate multiple APIs into a **real-time data pipeline**.
 - Apply **AI-based text embedding** and **cosine similarity** for contextual analysis.
 - Build an interactive **Streamlit dashboard** for business insights.
-- Manage collaboration and version control using **commits and branches** effectively.

 ---